Travelling in Laos: a 10-day Itinerary

 Travel in Laos at a slow pace: 10 days allows for relaxation, as well as being able to fit in all the things to see and do.
 If you have less time and want to do the route faster, it could be easily done in 7-8 days.
-Here is the day to day itinerary to travel Laos.
+Here is the day-to-day itinerary to travel in Laos.

 * Note that this travel route covers northern Laos.